ArchonQ/FCC-Drum-Machine/README.md

 ### User Story #7:

 When a .drum-pad is triggered, a string describing the associated audio clip is displayed as the inner text of the #display element (each string must be unique).

-You can build your project by forking this CodePen pen.
-Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js